What is the order-to-cash process? A step-by-step guide

 Beyond integration and a unified strategy, every phase in the O2C process—from order placement to analytics—can be optimized.
 Consider the following examples:

-• Order processing and fulfillment: Automate order entry, eliminate manual errors, leverage real-time inventory data to avoid stockouts, and track the entire process from order creation to delivery.
+• Order processing and fulfillment: Automate order entry, eliminate manual errors, leverage real-time inventory management data to avoid stockouts, and track the entire process from order creation to delivery.

 • Integrate risk management: Implementing automated credit scoring and monitoring systems offers real-time insights into customer creditworthiness, thereby reducing the risk of bad debt.
 Automated credit applications enable swift and consistent decision-making, with credit limits determined by customer history and future potential.